sourcetoad/Logger/README.md

 ### Laravel

-This package can be used in Laravel 5.6.
+This package can be used in Laravel 5.6/5.7/5.8 presently.

 You can install the package via composer: